Purdue Honorary Doctorates records

 Scope and Contents

 The records are a compilation of all individuals that received honorary doctorates from Purdue between 1888 and 2013.
-The list contains date and discipline the degrees were awarded in.
+The list contains the date and discipline the degrees which were awarded.
 Famous honorary doctorates include Neil Armstrong, Eugene Cernan, Mitch Daniels, A. Leon Higginbotham, Jr., and Darlene Clark Hine.

 - 1888 - 2013